cjiang18/stochastic-delay-differential-equation/README.md

 # Introduction
-This is a summer project I did in 2018 summer in Imperial College London. dfad
+This is a summer project I did in 2018 summer in Imperial College London.
+The main task is to simulate a logistic   stochatic differential
  $\sigma$
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMjgyNjMzMDQsLTEyMDQ3NDE4NzUsMj
-k5NzgwNTQ0LC0xNjIxNTQ0ODA0LC0xMjUxMDk3NTQyXX0=
+eyJoaXN0b3J5IjpbOTUxNTcyMTkxLC0xMTI4MjYzMzA0LC0xMj
+A0NzQxODc1LDI5OTc4MDU0NCwtMTYyMTU0NDgwNCwtMTI1MTA5
+NzU0Ml19
 -->